SMARTDATASYSTEMSLLC/db-grid/README.md

 type="date" // 'string', 'number', or 'date'.
 Used for filtering and sorting.
 Defaults to 'string'.

-colsortable="false" // Whether or not the column is sortable.
+canSort="false" // Whether or not the column is sortable.
 Defaults to true.

 bind="true" // Whether to use full binding on the column.
 True will use full binding, false will use once-bound interpolate templates.
 Defaults to false.